General

 What happens when something goes wrong, how disputes are handled, and the limits of our platform role.

-If a buyer believes the piece did not arrive as described, they must submit a dispute through the transaction page within the 72-hour verification window after confirmed delivery.
+If a buyer believes the piece did not arrive as described, they must submit a dispute through the transaction page within 72 hours of confirmed delivery.
 The Glass Exchange reviews both parties' statements, the original listing description, condition notes, and any available documentation including packaging photos or video.

-During active dispute review, the verification clock is paused and seller payout is held pending resolution.
-We aim to respond to all disputes within 24–48 hours of submission.
+During active dispute review, the review clock is paused and seller settlement is held pending resolution.
+We aim to respond to all disputes within 24—48 hours of submission.

 All dispute decisions made by The Glass Exchange are final.